curiosity/clj-simpleflake/README.md

 ## License

-Copyright © 2015 Brandon Joseph Adams <emidln@gmail.com>
+Copyright © 2015 Beacon Solutions Inc. <info@curiosity.com>

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
 This is the same license as Clojure itself.